The five 50p coins RE-ISSUED to celebrate British Military History

 Depicting the obverse and reverse of a Victoria Cross medal, the design by Claire Aldridge carefully details the Cross pattée with a crown and Lion as on the medal itself.

-Victoria Cross Soldier 50p
+Victoria Cross Heroic Acts 50p

 The Victoria Cross Award was introduced in 1856 by Queen Victoria to honour acts of the Crimean War.